BhavinShiroya/BhavinShiroya/README.md

 - 👋 Hi, I’m @BhavinShiroya
 - 👀 I’m interested in Frontend Tech React, Next, Vue, Angular, Node
 - 🌱 I’m currently learning tailwindcss, MaterialUI,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React, NodeJS
-- 📫 How to reach me ...
+- 📫 How to reach me bhavin2941994@gmail.com

 <!---
 BhavinShiroya/BhavinShiroya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.